June 19, 2013 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 - Nobody was killed or seriously injured as the result of the offense.

-- The Government is not alleging a “major role” under the USSG nor is the offense part of a “continuing criminal enterprise” (don’t worry, coif you’re charged with conspiracy under 21 U.S.C. § 841, that’s not the same as “continuing criminal enterprise” which is charged under 21 U.S.C. § 848.
+- The Government is not alleging a “major role” under the USSG nor is the offense part of a “continuing criminal enterprise” (don’t worry if you’re charged with conspiracy under 21 U.S.C. § 841, that’s not the same as “continuing criminal enterprise” which is charged under 21 U.S.C. § 848.

-- You agree to give the Government a “full and truthful disclosure” everything about your involvement in the offense.
+- You agree to give the Government a “full and truthful disclosure” about everything relating to your involvement in the offense.
 This usually means signing a limited immunity agreement.
 Sitting down your lawyer, the prosecutors, and the case agents, and telling them everything about your involvement in the case.
 It does not matter if your cooperation is helpful or even substantial.

 - Reckless driving or careless driving